tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

     model.initialize_constants_h_c = initialize_constants_h_c
     model.swap_initialization_function(model, 'initialize_constants_h_c', initialize_constants_h_c)

-We can also load analytic gradients for the classical Hamiltonian (which relies on the same constants has the classical Hamiltonian).
+We can also load analytical gradients for the classical Hamiltonian (which relies on the same constants has the classical Hamiltonian).

 .. code-block:: python